Undertale

 Developer: tobyfox | Publisher: tobyfox | Release Date: 2015 | Genre: RPG / Indie | Website: Official Website | Purchase: Steam

 Undertale opens with a young child falling into a deep pit below Mount Ebott.
 Although the child survives the fall, they end up in a place under the surface of Earth where monsters have been trapped behind a magical barrier.
 Humans banished the monsters to this gloomy place after defeating them in a war, so if Undertale were a traditional RPG, the child would not have received a very warm welcome.
 However, Undertale is a game that delights in subverting expectations.
-So the first monster that players encounter is a motherly goat creature named Torial, who wants nothing more than to keep everyone safe.
+So, the first monster that players encounter is a motherly goat creature named Torial, who wants nothing more than to keep everyone safe.
 But, of course, players can refuse Toriel’s offer to take care of them and instead venture deeper into the underground, where they might find freedom or something else entirely.

 Another standout feature of Undertale is the quirky and charming cast of characters.
 From the skeletons, Sans and Papyrus, to Undyne, the head of the royal guard, and Aphys, the royal scientist, players will find plenty of memorable monsters to converse with.
 Many start as enemies and stay that way unless players look for more diplomatic solutions to battles.
-Some of the scripted battles are unavoidable but don’t have to end in bloodshed, while the traditional random encounters are also still present.
+Some scripted battles are unavoidable but don’t have to end in bloodshed, while the traditional random encounters are also still present.
 These can become somewhat repetitive, especially when aiming for certain endings, but the unique combat system makes them less of a grind than traditional RPGs.

 Although players can encounter plenty of other characters, there is no party system, and each battle must be fought alone.
 During combat, players can fight a monster, perform an action, use an item, or show mercy by sparing the monster or fleeing from battle.
 Fighting takes the form of a quick-time event where players must time their button presses to increase the damage of their attacks.
 Opening the ACT menu displays actions that are unique to most monsters.
 For example, players might be able to talk, pet, flirt, or even flex at an enemy, depending on their type.
 When it is the turn of enemies, players can dodge their attacks in a unique bullet-hell style mini-game.
 Instead of their character, players control a small heart that represents the protagonist’s soul.

 Undertale is a very dialogue-heavy game, meaning there’s less emphasis on puzzle-solving or exploration.
 The puzzles are mostly simple affairs, while some more complicated-looking ones are just there for laughs.
 The path players take through the game is very linear, but their actions along the way influence how things turn out in the end.
 Unfortunately, this does mean that trying to see all the endings will require a lot of repetition.
 In an interesting twist, being wholly evil and trying to kill everyone in sight is one of the most challenging routes through the game.
-Only the most ruthless of players won’t feel any remorse afterward.
+However, only the most ruthless players won’t feel remorse afterward.

 One thing is for sure, Undertale is a game that is best experienced by knowing as little as possible beforehand.
 It has definitely been influenced by quirky classics such as EarthBound but has enough unique contributions of its own to make to the genre.
 For example, the mini bullet hell battles alone make for much more involved combat than hitting the same button on a menu over and over, which is typical for many RPGs.
 Visually, the environments can be a bit bland and generic, but the same can’t be said about the character designs.
 Despite using simple visuals, the characters are all very memorable, and it is easy to grow attached to some of them.
 Likewise, the audio is really good, with plenty of tunes that effortlessly burrow into your brain and stay there for quite a while.